Curovearth/Learning-Linux/Week 3/README.md

         - Making it executable for all users: `chmod +x hello_world.sh`
     - Run your bash script: `$ ./hello_world.sh`

+---

-> In the current folder you'll be able to see `greet.sh` which can be run in your terminal using the command below `$ bash greet.sh`
+> In the current folder you'll be able to see `greet.sh` which can be run in your terminal using the command `$ bash greet.sh` or `$ ./greet.sh`

-Output:
+**Output:**

 - Enter your name: <your_name>
 - Welcome <your_name>
 - Congratulations!
 You just created and ran your first shell script using Bash on IBM Skills Network.

+> Similarly, you can also play around with the file `greetnew.sh`

+---

+Generally, it is not a good idea to grant permission to a script for all user, groups and other alike.
+It is more appropriate to limit the execute permission to only the owner
+- To change the permissions for `greet.sh`, run the following command
+    - `$ chmod u+x greet.sh`